DIAL-RPI/CVD-Risk-Estimator/README.md

 ### Data
 #### Availability
 This model was trained on the [National Lung Screening Trial (NLST)](https://biometry.nci.nih.gov/cdas/learn/nlst/images/) dataset.
 The NLST is made publicly available by the National Cancer Institute.
+The detailed data information and the split of the NLST dataset used in the paper is contained in [NLST_data_split.csv](NLST_data_split.csv).

 #### Preprocess
 - **Heart Detection**: [RetinaNet](https://github.com/yhenon/pytorch-retinanet) was used in our study for heart detection.